- Reference Number: HEY-941/2018

 How often will I have a check up?

-After your initial 2 – 3 week post discharge appointment, you will be seen approximately every three months for the first year, then every 6 months for the following 5 years.
+After your initial 4-6 week post discharge appointment, you will be seen regularly by your surgeon for the next 5 years.
 Meanwhile, if you are concerned about any aspect of your recovery, you can contact your clinical nurse specialist.

 General Advice and Consent